InnerQ: Hardware-Aware Tuning-Free Quantization of KV Cache for Large Language Models: Empirical Evaluation

-We apply InnerQ to different sizes and versions of Llama \cite{llama2,llama3} and observe its effect on the evaluation performance of the model with quantized KV cache.
-We implement a quantized KV cache based on the HuggingFace Transformers library and use the LM-eval \cite{lmeval} framework to build our evaluation script.
-For the baseline, we include a setup where KV cache is not quantized.
-We also compare our results with KIVI \cite{kivi} as the most-prominent tuning-free KV cache quantization method.
-For a better comparison, we provide an additional setup denoted as KIVI+sink by devoting some of the high-precision window tokens of KIVI to cover the sink tokens.
-Following previous work, we set the group size to $32$ and the total length of the high-precision window to $128$.
-In the KIVI+sink and InnerQ setups we have $w_\mathrm{sink}=32$ and $w_\mathrm{recent}=96$ and for the KIVI setup we have $w_\mathrm{sink}=0$ and $w_\mathrm{recent}=128$.
-The bit-width of the quantized KV cache in all quantized setups is set to $2$.
-We turn off the per-channel normalization in InnerQ for the experiments using Llama 2-13B based on our hyper-parameter search.
-We report the metric \texttt{exact\_match,flexible-extract} for all the setups and models.
+We apply InnerQ to Llama \cite{llama2,llama3} and Mistral \cite{mistral} language models and observe its effect on the metric score of the model.
+We implement a simulated quantized KV cache based on the Hugging Face Transformers library \cite{huggingface} and use the LM-eval \cite{lmeval} framework to build our evaluation script.
+We compare our results against non-quantized \texttt{FP16} KV cache as the baseline.
+We also compare our work with KIVI \cite{kivi} as a tuning-free KV cache quantization method that uses group-wise quantization.
+For a better comparison, we provide an additional setup denoted as KIVI\textsubscript{Sink} by following Section~\ref{sec:fp_window} and devoting a portion of the high-precision window to the sink tokens.
+Following previous work we set the group size to $32$ and the total length of the high-precision window to $128$.
+For KIVI\textsubscript{Sink} and InnerQ we have $w_\mathrm{sink}=32$ and $w_\mathrm{recent}=96$ and for KIVI we have $w_\mathrm{sink}=0$ and $w_\mathrm{recent}=128$.
+In addition to KIVI, we run evaluation experiments while quantizing the KV cache with the recently proposed TurboQuant method~\cite{turboquant}.
+As our experiments and models use softmax-based attention, we use the MSE variant of TurboQuant with a high-precision window size of $128$.
+We also set the key bit-width and value bit-width of TurboQuant to $4$ and $3$, respectively, which makes it comparable in size to InnerQ\textsubscript{Base} (Table~\ref{tab:bits}).
+For KIVI and InnerQ we use our own quantized KV cache implementation while for TurboQuant we use a community implementation \cite{turboquant_code}.